zyvy/Udacity-SQL-Notes/Lesson-6-Window-Functions.md

 A window function is a calculation across a set of rows within a table that is related to the current row.
 Window functions are similar to aggregate functions, but they retain the total number of rows between the input table and the output table (or result).

+This means we’re typically:

+- Calculating running totals that incorporate the current row or,
+- Ranking records across rows, inclusive of the current one

+When to use:
+- When need to track changes over time or build a running total
+- When want to rank a column
+- When want to retain the total number of rows and not condense the table at all

+When window functions are used, you’ll notice new column names like the following:

+- Average running price
+- Running total orders
+- Running sum sales
+- Rank
+- Percentile
+Useful functions:
+Partition by: A subclause of the OVER clause.
+Similar to GROUP BY.
+Over: Typically precedes the partition by that signals what to “GROUP BY”.
+Aggregates: Aggregate functions that are used in window functions, too (e.g., sum, count, avg).
+Row_number(): Ranking function where each row gets a different number.
+Rank(): Ranking function where a row could get the same rank if they have the same value.
+Dense_rank(): Ranking function similar to rank() but ranks are not skipped with ties.
+Aliases: Shorthand that can be used if there are several window functions in one query.
+Percentiles: Defines what percentile a value falls into over the entire table.
+Lag/Lead: Calculating differences between rows’ values.

+Window function allows users to compare one row to another without doing any joins.

 Window functions are permitted only in the SELECT list and the ORDER BY clause of the query.

 They are forbidden elsewhere, such as in GROUP BY, HAVING and WHERE clauses.
 This is because they logically execute after the processing of those clauses.
 Also, window functions execute after regular aggregate functions.
 This means it is valid to include an aggregate function call in the arguments of a window function, but not vice versa.